raai2005/Quotes-Scraper-EDA/readme.md

 ## 📈 Key Insights

-- **Author Popularity:** _Albert Einstein_ and _J.K.
-Rowling_ emerge as the most frequently quoted authors, indicating their profound impact on popular wisdom and literature.
+- **Tag Popularity:** _Love_, _inspirational_, and _life_ emerge as the most frequently used tags, indicating the dominant themes that resonate with readers seeking wisdom and motivation.
 - **Quote Length Patterns:** Most quotes are **moderately sized** (typically 50-150 characters), suggesting an optimal balance between brevity and meaningful depth that resonates with readers.
 - **Thematic Analysis:** Frequent words include _life, truth, love,_ and _wisdom_, reflecting universal motivational themes that transcend cultural and temporal boundaries.